-The two most common materials used for drug product packaging are glass and plastic.
-Both offer their share of advantages; however, when cost is an important consideration for your business, then plastic has the advantage for a number of significant reasons.
+The two most common materials used to package medications and supplements are glass and plastic.
+Both offer their share of advantages; however, plastic has the advantage when cost is an important consideration for your business for a number of significant reasons.

 - Production costs

 We think it’s important that you know how utilizing plastic can help improve your bottom line.
 That’s why we want you to have all the information you need to make knowledgeable decisions about product packaging.

 Watch the video to learn more about the cost benefits of plastic packaging versus glass.
 Continue reading for a more in-depth overview of each advantage.

 Right from the start, glass has a cost disadvantage compared to plastic: glass is more expensive to produce.
 The manufacturing processes for both plastic and glass packaging are overall quite similar, as both involve heating the material and then using molds to give it its desired shape and thickness.
 Where glass production differs from plastic is in the amount of energy required to manufacture each bottle.

 Depending on its specifications, glass melts at between 1400°C to 1600°C. Meanwhile, plastic melts at a much lower temperature, at around only 170°C. This means plastic requires significantly less energy to shape and manufacture.